greim/await.js/README.md

 ## Libraryification

-With the separation of concerns between getting and using things that needs.js provides, it's possible (and advisable) to offload the getting of things to functions or libraries.
+With the separation of concerns needs.js provides, it's possible (and advisable) to offload the getting of things to functions or libraries.

 	function getInfo() { // <-- your library method
       return new Needs('user', 'feed')